sanchikamk/Memory-Game/README.md

-# Memory-Game

-Memory Card Game 🧠🃏
+# Memory Card Game 🧠🃏
-A classic card matching game to test your memory skills!
+A fun, classic card-matching game designed to challenge your memory!

-🚀 Quick Start
+# 🚀 Quick Start
-Download the project files
+Download the project files.

-Open index.html in any modern browser
+Open index.html in any modern web browser.

-Start playing - no installation needed!
+Start playing—no installation required!

-🎮 How to Play
+# 🎮 How to Play
-Click cards to flip them over
+Click on cards to flip them over.

-Find two matching cards to make a pair
+Find matching pairs to win.

-Match all pairs to win!

-Try to complete the game in the fewest moves
+Complete the game in the fewest moves possible!

-⚙️ Game Features
+# ⚙️ Game Features
-Tracks your moves and matches
+Tracks your moves and matched pairs.

-Smooth card flip animations
+Smooth, animated card flips.

-Restart button for new games
+Restart button to start fresh.

-Works on mobile and desktop
+Fully responsive—play on both mobile and desktop.

-📁 Project Structure
+# 📁 Project Structure
-/assets      - Card images
+/assets — Contains card images.

-/data        - Game data (cards.json)
+/data — Game data (cards.json).

-index.html   - Main game file
+index.html — Main game file.

-styles.css   - Game styling
+styles.css — Game styling.

-script.js    - Game logic
+script.js — Game logic.

-Made with HTML, CSS, and JavaScript - no frameworks required!
+# Built with HTML, CSS, and JavaScript—no frameworks needed!